 Paramount Gold Nevada Corp. (the "Company" or "Paramount"), incorporated under the General Corporation Law of the State of Nevada, and its wholly-owned subsidiaries are engaged in the acquisition, exploration and development of precious metal properties.
-As at June 30, 2016, the Company's wholly owned subsidiaries include New Sleeper Gold LLC and Sleeper Mining Company, LLC.
-The Company is in the process of exploring its mineral properties in Nevada, United States.
-The Company's activities are subject to significant risks and uncertainties, including failing to secure additional funding to advance its projects and to date has not determined whether these properties contain reserves that are economically recoverable.
+The Company's wholly owned subsidiaries include New Sleeper Gold LLC, Sleeper Mining Company, LLC, and Calico Resources USA Corp ("Calico").
+The Company is in the process of exploring its mineral properties in Nevada and Oregon, United States.
+The Company's activities are subject to significant risks and uncertainties, including the risk of failing to secure additional funding to advance its projects and the risks of determining whether these properties contain reserves that are economically recoverable.
+The Company's shares of common stock trade on the NYSE AMERICAN LLC under the symbol "PZG".